About the Museum

 Origins and Value of Masonic Artifacts

 As a general policy, we can only do minimal research on Masonic artifacts and paraphernalia.
-There are many fine pieces of Masonic regalia, jewelry, artwork, China, furniture, medallions and commemorative gifts.
+There are many fine pieces of Masonic regalia, jewelry, artwork, china, furniture, medallions and commemorative gifts.
 There are also many items of great sentimental value, but which have no intrinsic worth.
 The Masonic Library and Museum is not in the market to purchase or broker the sale of Masonic artifacts.
 Further, we are not permitted to provide an appraisal service on such items, whether for sale or given as gifts to the Masonic Library and Museum.
 Antique dealers are best equipped to serve these needs.

 Returning Masonic Regalia